 It's understandable why I've been searching for F-Zero AX for so long: there's another F-Zero game locked up inside my copy of GX and I have to set it free!
 For the past nine years I've chased the ghost of F-Zero AX around my home state of Florida in a desperate attempt to locate one of the few working AX machines in North America (online apocrypha pegs the exact number at somewhere between twenty and six depending on the age of the source).
 Rumors and aged forum postings led me to the alleged homes of arcades that featured AX, but I was always too late.
 Running down AX rumors has led me to the site of a new highway that was built atop a former arcade, to a vacant building full of dust and debris, and to, seriously, an actual crater crammed with the remains of a demolished building.
 Just when it seemed that playing F-Zero AX was one of those gaming goals I'd never achieve, I learned about a small arcade tucked away where I'd never expected.
-Last week my girlfriend Nicole and I decided to investigate and see if the stories were true, so we hit the highway and made the drive down the long stretches of expressways, local roads, and finally little unmarked service drives.
-Friends, I'm happy to say that we finally found F-Zero AX.
+Last week I decided to investigate and see if the stories were true, so I hit the highway and made the drive down the long stretches of expressways, local roads, and finally little unmarked service drives.
+Friends, I'm happy to say that I finally found F-Zero AX.

 Somehow I didn't get around to transfering my classic Sony PlayStation [One] games purchased from the PlayStation Network to my PlayStation Portable until recently and I'm impressed at how well they play on the small screen, so now I'm more interested in what the vintage part of the PSN Store has to offer (especially since as a Nintendo 64 booster at the time, I missed the original PS1 library entirely).
 Would you care to suggest any fun games that play well on the PSP?
 To avoid repetition, here's my current PS1 → PSP library: